You have read this article downloads /

 Julianna Smith, a Portland-based illustrator, has designed a couple of free recipe cards you can download.
 Get them here.

-You have read this article downloads / paper / printable with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/printable-recipe-cards.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/printable-recipe-cards.html.
 Thanks!

 Home